rm511130/PCF4CAS/README.md

 ![](./images/OpsMan.png)

 PivNet is the name commonly used when we refer to [`https://network.pivotal.io`](https://network.pivotal.io).
-PivNet is the source of all Software Bits from Pivotal and Third Party vendors.
+PivNet is the source of all Software Bits from Pivotal and Third-Party vendors.
 You can also download buildpacks, stemcells and Pivotal Data Products from PivNet.

 ![](./images/PivNet.png)

 And for the hands-on part of Lab-4, please access Apps Manager using a browser.
 Apps Manager is the developers' GUI.
 It can be found at [`http://login.sys.ourpcf.com`](http://login.sys.ourpcf.com).
 You will need to log-in using your User# and `password` for password.
-We will also demonstrate the features of Apps Manager, but you are welcome to click around and learn about its features: events, services, routes, tasks, logs, traces, threads, settings, (auto)scaling, metrics, life-cyle management and health-management.
+We will also demonstrate the features of Apps Manager, but you are welcome to click around and learn about its features: events, services, routes, tasks, logs, traces, threads, settings, (auto)scaling, metrics, life-cycle management and health-management.

 ![](./images/lab.png)

 ![](./images/AppsMan.png)

 **Let's recap:** In Lab-4 you saw two PCF/PAS GUIs; Apps Manager for Developers, and Ops Manager for Operators.
-Apps Manager gives you easy access to events, services, routes, tasks, logs, traces, threads, settings, (auto)scaling, metrics, life-cyle management and health-management.
-Incidently, Apps Manager is a containerized App running on PCF/PAS.
+Apps Manager gives you easy access to events, services, routes, tasks, logs, traces, threads, settings, (auto)scaling, metrics, life-cycle management and health-management.
+Incidentally, Apps Manager is a containerized App running on PCF/PAS.
 Ops Manager allows operators to install, update, upgrade and monitor PAS services at any point in time during normal work-hours, without asking Developers to stop their activities.
 You also saw PivNet - the source of all software releases, patches and updates.

 Congratulations, if you accessed Apps Manager successfully, you have completed Lab #4.
 Leave your Apps Manager browser window open because we will come back to it again.